Sacramento Nursing Home Information

 Department of Public of Social Services: http://www.dss.cahwnet.gov

 Sacramento assisted living facilities are regulated by the Department of Social Services.
 In Sacramento, the Department of Social Services’ Community Care and Licensing Office maintains the surveys, complaints, deficiencies and citations regarding Sacramento assisted living facilities (or RCFE’s.)
-You can get copies of public documents by making a Public Records Act request to the Community Care and Licensing Office.
-These records, unlike the records for Sacramento skilled nursing facilities (or nursing homes), are not made publicly available online.
+You can get copies of public documents by making a Public Records Act request to the Community Care and Licensing Office or you can visit their website and view some of the material online.